 Together with the applied luminous triangular at 12 hours, the new set of rectangular hour markers and a satin-brushed body with attractively polished edges, the new elements of design make the watch look like a true companion of a WWII-era pilot of a combat plane.

-In its press release, Alpina provides only so much technical details only mentioning an “automatic” movement that powers it, but it looks like the watch is animated by a slightly refinished Sellita SW200 self-winding caliber that features very Spartan level of decor including some perlage on its bridges, blued screw-heads, as well as their customary blacked-out oscillating weight that is visible through the transparent case back cover.
+In its press release, Alpina provides only so many technical details only mentioning an “automatic” movement that powers it, but it looks like the watch is animated by a slightly refinished Sellita SW200 self-winding caliber that features a Spartan level of decor including some circular-graining on its bridges, blued screw-heads, as well as their customary blacked-out oscillating weight that is visible through the transparent case back cover.

 UPDATE: Yes, it is in fact the same Caliber AL-525 (as I should have gathered myself reading the reference number that came with the press release) that Alpina, for example, used in their last year’s Extreme Diver 300M Automatic.
 It is indeed based on Sellita SW200 blank movement, which is known for its relatively high precision, adequate reliability and is basically a go-to caliber if your brand is cut off from ETA supply chain.

 The only thing that this watch lacks is a more serious water resistance rating.
-For most people its guaranteed water-tightness of 10 ATM would be more than enough, but for a military-styled pilot’s watch one would really expect something closer to 150-200 meters: just to be sure.
+For most people, its guaranteed water-tightness of 10 ATM would be more than enough, but for a military-styled pilot’s watch one would expect something closer to 150-200 meters: just to be sure.

 At a price that is currently set at just CHF 1290, it is possibly one of the most affordable ‘nice’ pilot’s watches that you can find if your options are limited to just Swiss Made models.

 * CORRECTION: It still measures 44 millimeters wide.